 ~ Daughter Carolyn Lou "Cookie" (Miner) Means ~

-At the age of 18, on Sept.
+At the age of 19, on Sept.
 14, 1963, she was joined in matrimony with 26-year-old Terry Wallace Means Sr. (1937-living), son of Naomi Means of Vanderbilt, Fayette County.
 The nuptials were held in Cumberland, Allegany County, MD.
-At the time, Terry was employed as a tire changer and made their home in Vanderbilt, Fayette County.
+At the time, Terry was employed as a tire changer and made a home in Vanderbilt, Fayette County.

-The Meanses resided in Dunbar and had three children, Terry Wallace Means Jr., Deane Petzel and Gregory Means.
+The Meanses resided in Dunbar and had three children, Terry Wallace Means Jr., Deane Sue Petzel and Gregory Scott Means.